Azure/azure-powershell/src/Resources/docs/hybrid-2019-03-01/Get-AzDeployment.md

 ```

 ### -ResourceGroupName
-The name of the resource group with the deployments to get.
+The name of the resource group.
 The name is case insensitive.

 ```yaml